 - For people with temporal lobe epilepsy, the major stumbling blocks in the way of achieving a good quality of life seem to be feelings of dependence, emotional impairment, and less developed coping skills.(2)

-- Other studies have looked at all patients with epilepsy and have found the leading factors to be loneliness, adjustment, coping, psychological distress, and perception of stigma.(3)
+- Other studies have looked at all people with epilepsy and have found the leading factors to be loneliness, adjustment, coping, psychological distress, and perception of stigma.(3)

 - Stigma is a feeling of discrimination or persecution that we experience when we don't conform to standards.
 Even if true acts of discrimination by others are not common, a person may feel stigma and get less enjoyment from life as a result.